 Looking to make your business more efficient, but not sure where to start?
-Use these four workflow examples to incorporate into your own processes!
+Use these four workflow examples and incorporate them into your own processes!

 The series of steps involved with these processes is called your workflow.